huecker-io/docs/src/en/use.md

 **This method eliminates the possibility of traffic interception and image tampering.**

 > [!NOTE] Limitations
-> huecker.io connects only to `registry-1.docker.io` and other servers necessary for Docker Hub to work.
+> Proxy connects only to `registry-1.docker.io` and other servers necessary for Docker Hub to work.
 > To access other resources, such as `ghcr.io`, specify their addresses in the `no-proxy` parameter.

 By using a SOCKS5 proxy, you receive data from the original sources **without any modifications**.